Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 The Aviv Clinics team recommends at least 30 minutes of physical activity three days a week.
 Exercise can help manage blood pressure, cholesterol, diabetes, and weight.
 Try doing an exercise activity you enjoy to help you stay motivated and committed.

 Physical performance is one of the key elements of the Aviv Medical Program.
-Our team of physiologists and physical therapists conducts a thorough evaluation of your physical performance and prescribe a regimen of exercise and physiotherapy designed specifically for your needs and goals to continue recovery after a stroke.
+Our team of physiologists and physical therapists conducts a thorough evaluation of your physical performance and prescribes a regimen of exercise and physiotherapy designed specifically for your needs and goals to continue recovery after a stroke.

 stroke-recovery